Outreach Guide

 -

-A video explaining that an updated COVID vaccine offers you targeted protection from the original COVID virus and Omicron.
+Video encouraging people to get an updated COVID vaccine for protection against both the original COVID virus and Omicron.

 -